putto2002/fetch-cli/README.md

 # fetch-cli

-### fetch-cli is a package that allows user to make http requests from the command line
+### fetch-cli is a package that allows user to make http requests to servers from the command line

 ## Getting Started